vappiah/create-phylogenetic-trees/README.md

 python3 draw_phylo.py phyml_tree.txt

-#you can view the image of three. congratulations for performing a phylogenetic analysis. cheers!!!!!!!
+#you can view the phylogenetic tree. congratulations for performing a phylogenetic analysis. cheers!!!!!!!